cartagenae/LockerroomBuzz/README.md

 server for user authentication in the login form and it needs to be able to sign up new users upon request.

+I intend on creating this application with a MongoDB linked to the express backend server where the react frontend server can fetch the server responses accordingly.

 -----------------------------------------------------------------

 How to Run: